-Buderim Private Hospital’s Older Persons Program is an outpatient program designed to meet the needs of those over 65 who are experiencing a mental health issue such as depression or anxiety.
+Buderim Private Hospital’s Seniors Program is an outpatient program designed to meet the needs of those over 65 who are experiencing a mental health issue such as depression or anxiety.

-Buderim Private Hospital’s Cooinda Mental Health Service provides a comprehensive range of inpatient and outpatient services and is located at Buderim Private Hospital.
+Buderim Private Hospital’s Cooinda Mental Health Service provides a comprehensive range of inpatient and outpatient services.
 Our service provides treatment programs for a range of common mental health problems that anyone can suffer at any point in life.

 Late adulthood can be particularly challenging due to stressful life events such as retirement, re-location, financial constraints, physical illnesses, and changing relationships.
 These challenges can become overwhelming and can lead to common mental health problems such as depression or anxiety.